Frederick Lindemann, 1st Viscount Cherwell: Personal life

 Lindemann was a teetotaller, non-smoker and a vegetarian, although Churchill would sometimes induce him to take a glass of brandy.
 He was an excellent pianist, and sufficiently able as a tennis player to compete at Wimbledon.

-Lindemann, or the "Prof", never married.
-In his younger years, he had pursued two romantic interests but was rejected on both occasions.
-When he was 49, Lindemann became entranced with the 27-year-old Lady Elizabeth Lindsay, daughter of David Lindsay, 27th Earl of Crawford.
-One day in February 1937, he learnt from Lady Elizabeth's father that, while travelling in Italy, she had fallen ill with pneumonia and died; upon receiving the news of her death, Lindemann withdrew from his romantic pursuits and chose to spend the rest of his life alone.
+Lindemann never married.
+In his younger years, he pursued two romantic interests but was rejected on both occasions.
+When he was 49, he became entranced with the 27-year-old Lady Elizabeth Lindsay, daughter of David Lindsay, 27th Earl of Crawford.
+In February 1937, he learnt from Lady Elizabeth's father that, while travelling in Italy, she had fallen ill with pneumonia and died; upon receiving the news of her death, Lindemann withdrew from his romantic pursuits and chose to spend the rest of his life alone.

 Lindemann died in his sleep at Oxford on 3 July 1957, aged 71, one year after becoming Viscount Cherwell, at which point the barony and viscountcy became extinct.